batizhevsky/upstart-exporter/README.md

 `kill_timeout` option lets you override the default process kill timeout of 30 seconds.

+`kill_signal` option lets you override the default stopping signal, SIGTERM by default.

 `respawn` option controls restarting of scripts in case of their failure.
 By default this option is enabled.
 For more info look into [documentation](http://upstart.ubuntu.com/cookbook/#respawn).